50.2 F

 The CEO and the leadership at PEN American have been widely criticized by authors and others in the literary community for its response to the Israeli-Hamas war

-Books banned by public schools across the nation have risen by 200% in the last year, says PEN American in its latest report issued Nov.
+Books banned by public across the nation have risen by 200% in the last year, says PEN American in its latest report issued Nov.
 1. PEN America is a non-profit headquartered in New York which advocates for the protection of free expression.

 During the 2023-2024 school year, PEN America said it recorded 10,046 instances of book bans.
 In 43% of those cases, books were completely prohibited from access, not pending a review nor available with newly imposed restrictions.

-“Book bans have predominantly targeted books with themes related to race, sexuality, & gender identity.
+“Book bans have predominantly targeted books with themes related to race, sexuality, & identity.
 Increasingly, censored books depict topics young people confront in the real world, including experiences with substance abuse, mental health concerns, & sexual violence,” the report said.

 Pen America said book bans occurred in 29 states and 220 public school districts.
 The group says 4,231 unique titles were banned during the 2023-2024 school year, impacting 2,662 authors, 195 illustrators, and 31 translators.

-Virginia is the fifth state with the largest amount of banned books.
+is the fifth state with the largest amount of banned books.
 In 2023, 387 books were targeted for ban in Virginia, more than any other East Coast state except for Florida where there were 2,672.

 PEN America has been following and compiling reports of books bans in U.S. schools since 2021.
 “Banned Books Week” was launched in 1982 by the American Library Association.

 On Sept.
-26, 2023, Arlington County and Arlington Public Library became an official Book Sanctuary.
+26, 2023, County and Arlington Public Library became an official Book Sanctuary.
 The Arlington County Board adopted a resolution in support of Arlington Public Library declaring Arlington County libraries as Book Sanctuaries, committed to protecting banned and challenged books and the right of the residents of Arlington to read the books they choose without fear of suppression.

 Much ado about nothing